 Whether you’re looking for the perfect sandy beach to sunbathe, a botanical garden to wander, or places to learn about World War II history, O’ahu has it all!

 1. Have Fun in the Sun at Waikiki Beach

 When flying into Honolulu, one of the first sites you will see is the world-famous Waikiki Beach – one of the most iconic beaches in the world.
 Waikiki has been a pillar of Hawai’i since before the Hawaiian Monarchy reigned over the islands.

-The long stretch of white sand is lined with palm trees, high-end shops, and beautiful hotels.
+The long white sand is lined with palm trees, high-end shops, and beautiful hotels.
 The iconic Waikiki Beach Boys can still be found surfing their home break.
 For a fun experience, join this group surfing lesson hosted by Surfer Girl Academy to learn to catch waves from an expert.

 After hitting the surf, stop by Sunrise Shack at the Outrigger Waikiki Beach Resort for a refreshing smoothie bowl.
 My favorite item on the menu is the Monkey Bowl.
 The smoothie blend is unlike anything I’ve had before, and I love the chocolate-covered almonds as a topping!

 For luxury shopping, check out the Royal Hawaiian Shopping Center.
 It is the premier spot for high-end shopping in Honolulu.
 The shopping center also has a few local shops like Hawaiian Island Arts and ‘Oiwi Ocean Gear.

 At the end of the day, enjoy some drinks at Rumfire or SKY Waikiki.
 Rumfire is right on the beach, while SKY Waikiki boasts expansive views of the Waikiki strip.
 Staying in Waikiki can be done on almost any budget.
 Here are a few of my favorite hotels in the area: